jrjml/jrjml.github.io/patrons/new-patron-policy-doc.md

 4. Patrons under the age of 18 may be permitted to wait for their ride in the lobby after closing.

 ### Acceptable Internet Use
-Internet use must comply with the following policy.
+Technology use is allowed in compliance with the following policy.

 1. Patrons ages 0 - 9 must be accompanied when using the internet.